-1. Plaintiff John Doe 107 is an adult male resident of the State of Colorado whose identity has been disclosed to Defendants by separate cover letter.
-Plaintiff was a minor at the time of the sexual abuse alleged herein.

-2. At all times material, the Defendants the Archdiocese of St. Paul and Minneapolis (Archdiocese) was and continues to be a Minnesota non-profit religious corporation, authorized to conduct business and conducting business in the State of Minnesota, with its principal place of business located at 226 Summit Avenue, St. Paul, Minnesota 55102.
-The Archbishop is the top official of the Archdiocese and is given authority over all matters within the Archdiocese as a result of his position and he has authority over all Roman Catholic clerics within the Archdiocese.
-The Archdiocese functions as a business by engaging in numerous revenue producing activities and soliciting money from its members in exchange for its services.
-The Archdiocese has several programs which seek out the participation of children in the
+- 1. Plaintiff John Doe 114 is an adult male resident of the State of Minnesota whose identity has been disclosed to Defendants by separate cover letter.
+Plaintiff was a minor at the time of the sexual abuse alleged herein. - 2.
+At all times material, Defendant, the Archdiocese of St. Paul and Minneapolis (Archdiocese) was and continues to be a Minnesota non-profit religious corporation, authorized to conduct business and conducting business in the State of Minnesota, with its principal place of business located at 226 Summit Avenue, St. Paul, Minnesota, 55102.
+The Archbishop is the top official of the Archdiocese and is given authority over all matters within the Archdiocese as a result of his position, and he has authority over all Roman Catholic clerics within the Archdiocese.
+The Archdiocese functions as a business by engaging in numerous revenue-producing activities, soliciting new members (including non-Catholic youth) and soliciting money from its members in exchange for its services.
+The Archdiocese has numerous programs which seek out the participation of children in the Archdiocese's activities.

-Archdiocese's activities.
 The Archdiocese, through its officials, has control over those activities involving children.
 The Archdiocese has the power to appoint, supervise, monitor, and fire each person working with children within the Archdiocese.
+The Archdiocese encourages its agents, including its priests, to interact with youth, including youth who are not Catholic.

-3. At all times material, the Defendant The Diocese of New Ulm (Diocese) was and continues to be a Minnesota non-profit religious corporation, authorized to conduct business and conducting business in the State of Minnesota with its principal place of business located at 1400 6th Street North, New Ulm, Minnesota 56073-2099.
-The Bishop is the top official of the Diocese and is given authority over all matters within the Diocese as a result of his position and he has authority over all Roman Catholic clerics within the Diocese.
-The Diocese functions as a business by engaging in numerous revenue producing activities and soliciting money from its members in exchange for their services.
-The Diocese has several programs which seek out the participation of children in the Diocese's activities.
+3. At all times material, Defendant, the Diocese of New Ulm (Diocese) was and continues to be a Minnesota non-profit religious corporation, authorized to conduct business and conducting business in the State of Minnesota with its principal place of business located at 1400 6th Street North, New Ulm, Minnesota, 56073-2099.
+The Bishop is the top official of the Diocese and is given authority over all matters within the Diocese as a result of his position, and he has authority over all Roman Catholic clerics within the Diocese.
+The Diocese functions as a business by engaging in numerous revenue-producing activities, soliciting new members (including non-Catholic youth) and soliciting money from its members in exchange for their services.
+The Diocese has numerous programs which seek out the participation of children in the Diocese's activities.
 The Diocese, through its officials, has control over those activities involving children.
 The Diocese has the power to appoint, supervise, monitor, and fire each person working with children within the Diocese.
+The Archdiocese encourages its agents, including its priests, to interact with youth, including youth who are not Catholic.